01.09.2025

 Research Film

 Can AI help us understand why some people develop mental disorders while others remain resilient?
-Clara Vetter, PhD candidate at LMU and MCML, uses machine learning to uncover hidden patterns in brain scans, genetic data, and even smartphone-based information.
+MCML Junior Member Clara Vetter, PhD candidate in the group of our Director Daniel Rückert, uses machine learning to uncover hidden patterns in brain scans, genetic data, and even smartphone-based information.
 Her goal: identifying biological markers that could improve diagnosis and treatment in psychiatry.

 From predicting treatment responses to detecting early warning signs in mental health, Clara’s work shows how AI can enable more personalized psychiatric care.
 By integrating diverse data sources and collaborating with clinicians and computer scientists, her research bridges the gap between medicine and technology – giving psychiatrists better tools to make informed decisions.